 A question we’ve heard many church and lay leaders ask is, “How can we use today’s technology to better facilitate our Sunday services?”
 Or, “What can we do with media to enhance a sermon or help attendees engage in worship?”

 Engagement in the modern church, while certainly driven by the pastor’s speaking and the worship team, can also be encouraged with visual-aids on the screen for the message points, scripture, and lyrics.
 Our culture relies on visual support for many things in our lives and our attention increases when powerful and complementary images, words, and sounds are utilized together.
 These are all elements that many churches deliver diligently each week.
-One of the key factors in implementing these elements is choosing the right presentation software to help enhance the message and help the congregation engage during worship.
+One of the key factors in implementing these elements is choosing the right worship presentation software to help enhance the message and help the congregation engage during worship.

-There is a wide variety of presentation software available.
+There is a wide variety of worship software available.
 In fact, from our research, we have found over 50 different church-focused presentation software platforms.
 Some of these are cutting edge, while many are outdated and not designed for the latest operating systems.
 However, most of the regularly updated software packages are very innovative.
 Some deliver new tools and benefits not seen before in presentation software for churches.

 In narrowing down viable, modern choices, let’s start with some basics.
 First, is the church presentation software affordable?
 It’s not uncommon to be attracted by the lowest price, only to find out that much of what you need is only available as paid add-ons.
 Your low-cost software can turn into a complicated, pricey endeavor before you realize what’s happened!
 So when considering price, take into account the entire picture.
 Will you have to pay extra to have all of the Bible versions you need?
 Is it going to cost you more money to include all of the computers you need to activate?
 Is paying monthly more expensive than a one-time cost?
 Count the cost – the whole true cost.
+(Check out our “Worship Software and Bibles They Include” blog where we go into detail on bible version fees across the different worship presentation software products.)

 The second factor is stability.
 More important than bells and whistles is the overall performance of your software option.
 The best choice will run well and will not be complicated to troubleshoot with issues while you’re presenting live for your congregation.